-It should be stressed that due to Heisenberg's uncertainty principle in action in this setting (involving constants and conjugate times), if we define sharper clocks (so that the fluctuations studied herein are not observable), then it might be their conjugate constants that bear observable uncertainties.
-This would invalidate the approximations used in this paper (namely those leading to wave packets and the semiclassical measure).
-Most crucially, $b_0$, the point of reflection, would not be not sharply defined for such states, different partial waves reflecting at different ``walls'' and then interfering.
+It should be stressed that due to Heisenberg's uncertainty principle involving constants and conjugate times, if we define sharper clocks (so that the fluctuations studied herein are not observable), it might be their conjugate constants that bear observable uncertainties.
+This would invalidate the approximations used in this paper (namely, those leading to wave packets and the semiclassical measure).
+Most crucially, $b_0$, the point of reflection, would not be sharply defined for such states, with different partial waves reflecting at different ``walls'' and then interfering.
 Such quantum state for our current Universe should not be so easily dismissed.
 It might be an excellent example of cosmological quantum reflection.

 We close with two comments.
 In spite of its ``toy'' nature, our paper does make a point of principle: quantum cosmology could be here and now, rather than something swept under the carpet of the ``Planck epoch''.
 This is not entirely new (see, e.g., Ref.~\cite{QCnow}), but it would be good to see such speculations get out of the toy model doldrums.
 Obviously, important questions of interpretation would then emerge~\cite{Jonathan,Jonathan1}.
-Finally we note that something similar to the bounce studied here happens in a reflection in the reverse direction at the end of inflation.
-One may wonder about the interconnection between any effects studied here and re/pre-heating.
+Finally, we note that something similar to the bounce studied here happens in a reflection in the reverse direction at the end of inflation.
+One may wonder about the interconnection between any effects studied here and re-/preheating.

 {\it Acknowledgments.} We would like to thank Bruno Alexandre, Jonathan Halliwell, Alisha Mariott-Best and Tony Padilla for discussions related to this paper.
 The work of SG was funded by the Royal Society through a University Research Fellowship (UF160622) and a Research Grant (RGF$\backslash$R1$\backslash$180030).
 The work of JM was supported by the STFC Consolidated Grant ST/L00044X/1.